ida-arbeitszeit/workers-control-deployment/README.rst

 - **"ERROR: Docker image building is only supported on Linux"**: Use a Linux VM or CI/CD for building
 - **Docker permission errors**: Add your user to the docker group
 - **Nix not found**: Install Nix package manager on your Linux system
+- **Cross-compilation warnings**: Normal on systems without cross-compilation support; build will continue with native architecture

 **Production Deployment Checklist**